The Psychology License Map: A State-by-State Guide

 Step Five: Pass the Examination for Professional Practice in Psychology (EPPP) Exam

 Developed by the Association of State and Provincial Psychology Boards (ASPPB), the Examination for Professional Practice in Psychology (EPPP) is the licensing exam in the psychology field currently used by all U.S. states and most Canadian provinces.
-Passing the EPPP (Part I – Knowledge) is required to obtain licensure as a licensed psychologist.
-It may also be a requirement in some jurisdictions for obtaining other forms of psychology licensure, like school psychologists.
-Some states require taking and passing the EPPP (Part II – Skills) and/or additional exams for psychology licensure as well.
+Passing the EPPP Exam’s Part 1 (Knowledge) is required to obtain licensure as a licensed psychologist.
+It may also be a requirement in some jurisdictions for obtaining other forms of psychology licensure.
+Some states require taking and passing the EPPP Part 2 (Skills) and/or additional exams for psychology licensure as well.

 Step Six: Fulfill Additional Requirements